We are devoted to helping our veterans and the pet overpopulation problem.

-Once a veteran or active duty military member is accepted into our training program, they will be paired with a dog adopted by our nonprofit from a local shelter or with a dog already owned by the veteran.
+Once a veteran is accepted into our training program, they will be paired with a dog adopted by our nonprofit from a local shelter or with a dog already owned by the veteran.
 They will live and train together from that point forward.

 We have training locations in:

 *We currently do not train out of Arizona.
-Out of state veterans will have to travel or relocate to Arizona for training.
+Out of state veterans will have to relocate to Arizona for the duration of training.*

 We are now accepting applications to consider your placement with a Service Dog or Therapeutic Companion Dog.

 All placement and training fees are at no cost to an eligible veteran.
 The veteran will be responsible for transportation and housing costs (if needed).

 Types of Dogs Offered

 Depending on the individual need of the applicant, we will train the veteran/dog team for one of two types of dogs; a Service Dog or a Therapeutic Companion Dog / Emotional Support Animal.

 A Service Dog is allowed by law to enter public places such as the veteran’s work place, restaurants, buses, stores, etc. These are rights set forth in the Americans with Disabilities Act (ADA).